mina-deploy/mina/README.md

 Setting up a project
 --------------------

-Let's deploy a project using Van Helsing.
+Let's deploy a project using Mina.

 ### Step 1: Create a config/deploy.rb

-In your project, type `vh init` to create a sample of this file.
+In your project, type `mina init` to create a sample of this file.

 This is just a Rake file with tasks!

-    $ vh init
+    $ mina init
     Created config/deploy.rb.

 See [About deploy.rb](#about_deployrb) for more info on what *deploy.rb* is.